 Storing Angus Beef

 No matter the breed, type, or quality of the beef, it needs to be stored properly to maintain freshness and optimal flavor and texture.
-Raw meat can be kept in the refrigerator for up to 3 days without compromising safety or taste.
+Raw meat can be kept in the refrigerator for up to three days without compromising safety or taste.
 If you plan to keep it longer, wrap well in an airtight package and place in the freezer where it can be stored for several months.
-Once frozen beef is thawed it should not be refrozen as this will encourage the production of bacteria.
+Once frozen beef is thawed, it should not be refrozen as this will encourage the production of bacteria.

 When handling raw meat, it is important to use separate kitchen utensils and equipment so as not to cross-contaminate other foods you are cooking.
 You also need to wash your hands after any contact with the raw beef.

-Nutrition of Angus Beef
+Nutrition and Benefits of Angus Beef